zhaowei95/auth-python-script/README.md

 ```

 ### Methods in this script
 This Python script contains 3 functions which uses the Management API Token and calls the Management Endpoint API.
-To retrieve the query, enter 1-3 in user-input for the function to run.
+To retrieve the query, enter 1-3 in user-input for specific function to run.

 #### 1. Query all Applications